 Time-sharing

 Students time-sharing a workspace are expected to abide by all the arrangements made at the time of allocation.
-If difficulties arise, the students involved should attempt to resolve the problem and if a suitable outcome cannot be reached then the Teshould be contacted.
+If difficulties arise, the students involved should attempt to resolve the problem and if a suitable outcome cannot be reached then the Teaching and Research Officer should be contacted.

 Access to Printing